 Several mathematical techniques have been proposed for constructing quantum-safe cryptosystems, including:

-The goal of the Open Quantum Safe (OQS) project is to support the development and prototyping quantum-resistant cryptography.
+The goal of the Open Quantum Safe (OQS) project is to support the development and prototyping of quantum-resistant cryptography.

 OQS consists of two main lines of work: liboqs, an open source C library for quantum-resistant cryptographic algorithms, and prototype integrations into protocols and applications, including the widely used OpenSSL library.

 C library for quantum-safe cryptographic algorithms, released under the MIT License.
 (Some external components of liboqs use a different license.)

 liboqs uses a common API for post-quantum key encapsulation and signature algorithms, making it easy to switch between algorithms.
-Our API closely follows the NIST/SUPERCOP, with some (hopefully) convenient wrappers and data structures.
+Our API closely follows the NIST/SUPERCOP API, with some additional wrappers and data structures.

 liboqs includes a test harness and benchmarking routines to compare performance of post-quantum implementations in a common framework.